samuelclk/validator-healthchecks/README.md

 ethd up
 ```

+>**Notes:**
-***Note:** You will have to make this edit everytime you update your Eth Docker repository.
+>- You will have to make this edit everytime you update your Eth Docker repository.
+>- Do not expose these ports to the public internet

 ## Setup
 Clone this git repository